wolfoerster/SmartLogging/README.md

 `Log.Warning()`

-you will have a log entry which shows the time, the class name and the method name.
+you will have a log entry which shows the creation time, the class name and the method name.

 ### Logging Objects
 The nice thing about SmartLogger is that it not only logs simple strings but also